Dong-Sung Cho: Seoul National University (1978–2014)

+Incheon National University Presidency (2016–2020)

+From 2016 to 2020, he served as President of Incheon National University.

+Leadership Roles in Higher Education

-From 2017 to 2019, Dr. Cho served as the president of the Federation of University Presidents representing 32 regional universities in Gyeonggi Province and Incheon City.
+From 2017 to 2019, Dr. Cho served as the president of the Federation of University Presidents representing 32 regional universities in Gyeonggi Province and Incheon.
 From 2018 to 2020, he was Chairman of the Korean University Accreditation Institute which is given the authority by the Ministry of Education to accredit 190 universities in Korea every 5 years.

+Visiting Professorships

-He was a Visiting Professor at Harvard Business School, University of Michigan, Boston University, Duke University, INSEAD in France, Helsinki School of Economics and Business Administration (now Aalto University), University of Sydney, the University of Tokyo, Hitotsubashi University, Peking University, Zhejiang University and Nankai University.
+He was a visiting professor at Harvard Business School, University of Michigan, Boston University, Duke University, INSEAD in France, Helsinki School of Economics and Business Administration (now Aalto University), University of Sydney, the University of Tokyo, Hitotsubashi University, Peking University, Zhejiang University and Nankai University.

+Current Positions

 Currently he is Professor Emeritus of Strategy & International Business at Seoul National University and Chairman of the Institute for Industrial Policy Studies (IPS) in Korea.
 IPS carries out empirical studies on worldwide industrial policies and has published annual reports on national brand valuations since 2000.
 Additionally, he is the 2nd President of the Hanseatic League of Universities (HLU), an alliance of more than 100 universities worldwide.
-Under his leadership, HLU launched a new university ranking system called WURI (World’s Universities with Real Impact) in 2019, and co-presents the annual rankings with the United Nations Institute for Training and Research (UNITAR), the Taylor Institute of Franklin University Switzerland (TIFUS), and The Institute for Policy and Strategy on National Competitiveness (IPSNC).
+In 2019, the Hanseatic League of Universities (HLU) launched the World's Universities with Real Impact (WURI) ranking system.
+During that period, Cho served as the president of HLU, which co-presents the annual rankings with the United Nations Institute for Training and Research (UNITAR), the Taylor Institute of Franklin University Switzerland (TIFUS), and the Institute for Policy and Strategy on National Competitiveness (IPSNC).